galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 >
 {: .hands_on}

-*That's all folks..
-Hope it was useful!*

----
+You've now finished the tutorial, and you can [jump to the end](#feedback-google) or read on to learn about configuring CVMFS without Ansible.

 # CVMFS and Galaxy without Ansible

-> {% icon comment %} Manual version of Ansible Commands
+> ### {% icon comment %} Manual version of Ansible Commands
 > If you wish to perform the same thing that we've just done, but by building the ansible script manually, follow these instructions.
 Otherwise, you have already done everything below and do not need to re-do it.
 {: .comment}